 Contact the Brumback Law Group to schedule a free initial consultation with our experienced Social Security team.
 Our fees are contingent, limited to a portion of the past due benefits.
 You only pay us if we win your case.

 Apply online or in person at your local Social Security office.
 You can get a starter kit to assist you with what to expect as well as how to organize your information.

 Work incentives are available with rules to carefully consider.
 For example, a short work trial period exists wherein your benefits should not be interrupted even though you have a disabling impairment, but if your earnings are considered substantial and your work continues after your trial period, your disability benefits may be terminated.
 Termination may become permanent after a specific period of time.

 Social Security enrolls you in Medicare after 2 years from your date of entitlement.

 Possibly.
 Generally speaking, you may not receive more than 80 percent of your highest year’s earnings from the combination of Social Security and worker’s compensation benefits.

 You must be unable to work due to a medical condition.
 Your disability must last or be expected to last at least one year or result in death.

 The time varies, but the process can seem to drag on.
-Often a representative can help expedite your claim.
+Often a lawyer can help expedite your claim.